How to Gamify an App: A Step-by-Step Guide to Development

 • To create a fun, reward-based app for remote working sales reps to monitor their performance, check a real-time leaderboard, and score bonus gifts and kudos for achieving KPIs and agreed targets.

 • To design a productivity app for recruits based on the 20-minute Pomodoro Technique for improving focus, in which short work sprints will be interspersed with life-enhancing breaks and concentration-building relaxation techniques.
+The app will support the learning process by using gamification elements to keep users engaged and motivated.
+Incorporating a storyline in the app’s gamification will increase emotional immersion, making activities feel like a mission or adventure.

 STEP 5: Shortlist your Game Elements